- If the pointer has gone haywire, you can't do much on a PC so it's imperative to fix the corrupted mouse cursor.

 3. Turn Off the Screensaver

-- Click the Type here to search button on the taskbar to open the Cortana app.
+- Click the Type here to search button on the taskbar.

-- Enter ‘screen saver’ in Cortana’s search box.
+- Enter screen saver in the Windows search box.

 - Then you can select Change screen saver to open the window in the shot below.